-III.
+II.
 STATEMENT OF ADDITIONAL FACTS.

-The Plaintiff-Appellees, Dan Barker and Laurie Gaylor, are federal taxpayers who object to the allowance of preferential and discriminatory tax benefits under § 107 of the Internal Revenue Code ("IRC"), including income tax exemptions for cash housing allowances paid as part of compensation to ministers of the gospel.
-(R. 60 at 1-2.)
-They commenced this suit after the Internal Revenue Service denied them a housing allowance exemption because they are not ministers of gospel.
-(R. 60 at 3-5.)
-Gaylor and Barker are the co-Presidents of The Freedom from Religion Foundation ("FFRF").
-FFRF was co-founded by Anne Nicol Gaylor, whose estate is also a Plaintiff-Appellee in this matter.
-Anne Nicol Gaylor died in 2015, after the IRS also denied her a housing allowance exemption by failure to ever act on her request.
-(R. 60 at 2.)
+The Plaintiff, Dan Barker, is a federal taxpayer who objects to the allowance of preferential and discriminatory tax benefits under § 107 of the Internal Revenue Code ("IRC"), including income tax exemptions for cash housing allowances paid as part of compensation to ministers of the gospel.
+(Barker Decl., ¶2.)
+The Plaintiff, Annie Laurie Gaylor, is Barker's wife, and they are the co-Presidents of The Freedom from Religion Foundation ("FFRF").
+Barker is also the son-in-law of Anne Nicol Gaylor, deceased in 2015, whose estate is also a Plaintiff in this matter.
+(Barker Decl., ¶3.)

-Gaylor and Barker have each received a designated housing allowance from their employer, FFRF, designated by the FFRF Executive Council, n/k/a the Executive Board, FFRF's governing body, for each and every year since 2011.
-The FFRF Executive Council (Board) first designated housing allowances for Ms. Gaylor, Mr. Barker in August of 2011.
-The Executive Council (Board) designated the amount of \$4,500 from each of their salaries yet to be paid in 2011.
-(R. 60 at 5.)
-In addition, FFRF designated the amount of \$13,200 from each of the salaries of Gaylor and Barker to be paid in 2012 as a housing allowance.
-(R. 60 at 2.)
+Ms. Gaylor and Barker have each received a designated housing allowance from their employer, FFRF, designated by the FFRF Executive Council (Board), FFRF's governing body, for each and every year since 2011.
+Anne Gaylor also received designated housing allowances during her lifetime, including for tax year 2013.
+(Barker Decl., ¶4.)

+The FFRF Executive Council (Board) first designated housing allowances for Ms. Gaylor, Mr. Barker, and Anne Gaylor, president emerita, in August of 2011.
+The Executive Council (Board) designated the amount of \$4,500 from each of our salaries yet to be paid in 2011.
+(Barker Decl., ¶5.)
+In addition, FFRF designated the amount of \$13,200 from each of the salaries of Ms. Gaylor and Barker to be paid in 2012 as a housing allowance.
 The designated housing allowances were established for each month at \$1,100.
-(R. 60 at 2.)
+(Barker Decl., ¶6.)
 On October 12, 2012, the FFRF Executive Council (Board) renewed its prior housing allowance resolution, designating the amount of \$15,000 to be paid in 2013 as a designated housing allowance.
-(R. 60 at 2.)
+(Barker Decl., ¶7.)
 Additional annual housing allowances have been designated for each of the tax years 2014-2017.
-(R. 60 at 2.)
+(Barker Decl., ¶8.)

-The housing allowances designated by FFRF for Gaylor and Barker have been intended to approximate their minimal housing expenses for each year, including taxes and mortgage.
-(R. 60 at 2.)
-For example, their housing expenses for 2012 totaled approximately \$26,072, including \$14,522 as mortgage payments and \$7,767 as property taxes.
-(R. 60 at 3.)
-Housing expenses for 2011 totaled approximately \$26,136, including \$14,552 as mortgage payments and \$7,444 as property taxes.
-(R. 60 at 3.)
+The housing allowances designated by FFRF for Ms. Gaylor and Barker have been intended to approximate their minimal housing expenses for each year, including taxes and mortgage.
+(Barker Decl., ¶9.)
+For example, the housing expenses for Ms. Gaylor and Barker for 2012 totaled approximately \$26,072, including \$14,522 as mortgage payments and \$7,767 as property taxes.
+(Barker Decl., ¶10.)
+Housing expenses for Ms. Gaylor and Barker for 2011 totaled approximately \$26,136, including \$14,552 as mortgage payments and \$7,444 as property taxes.
+(Barker Decl., ¶11.)

-Gaylor and Barker long considered the exemption allowed only to ministers to be discriminatory and unfair.
-(R. 60 at 3.)
-In 2011, therefore, they joined in a lawsuit challenging the preference allowed under Internal Revenue Code for cash housing allowances provided to ministers of the gospel, or other religious clergy, contending that this discriminatory and unfair preference violated the Establishment Clause of the United States Constitution.
-(R. 60 at 3.)
-The district subsequently held that § 107(2) of the Internal Revenue Code is indeed unconstitutional, but the Seventh Circuit Court of Appeals reversed that decision on the basis of standing considerations.
+Barker has long considered the exemption allowed only to ministers to be discriminatory and unfair.
+(Barker Decl., ¶12.)
+In 2011, therefore, he joined in a lawsuit with Annie Laurie Gaylor and Anne Nicol Gaylor, challenging the preference allowed under Internal Revenue Code for cash housing allowances provided to ministers of the gospel, or other religious clergy, contending that this discriminatory and unfair preference violated the Establishment Clause of the United States Constitution.
+(Barker Decl., ¶13.)
+This court subsequently held that § 107(2) of the Internal Revenue Code is indeed unconstitutional, but the Seventh Circuit Court of Appeals reversed that decision on the basis of standing considerations.
 The Court of Appeals concluded that the Plaintiffs needed to actually be denied exemption for their housing allowances under § 107(2), in order to have standing.
-(R. 60 at 3.)
+(Barker Decl., ¶14.)